analyseether/ether_sql/docs/introduction.rst

 It is maintained by `Analyse Ether <https://www.analyseether.com/>`_, with the goal of making Ethereum data easily available to everyone.
 This library can be used as a backbone for creating block explorers or performing data analysis.

-Written in Python 2.7, ether_sql uses `ethjsonrpc <https://github.com/analyseether/ethjsonrpc>`_ for geting data using JSON-RPC calls and uses `SqlAlchemy <http://docs.sqlalchemy.org/en/latest/>`_ to connect to a postgressql database.
+It is written in Python 3.5+, uses `web3.py <https://github.com/ethereum/web3.py>`_ for geting data using JSON-RPC calls and uses `SqlAlchemy <http://docs.sqlalchemy.org/en/latest/>`_ to connect to a postgressql database.

 Goals
 -----